pixlsus/website/src/articles/create-lens-calibration-data-for-lensfun/index.md

 interpolated.
 For a prime lens you need to take only pictures for the single focal length.

-Take the pictures as RAW at maximal aperture and at three smaller apertures in 1 stop distance, and also at the minimal aperture.
+Take the pictures as RAW at the fastest aperture (e.g. f/2.8) and at three more closed apertures at 1 EV distance, and also at the most closed aperture (e.g. f/22.0).
 These are often marked on your lens' aperture ring, or on your electronic display.

-If you have for example a 16-35mm lens with f/2.8 - f/22, you need to take pictures at 16mm, 20mm, 24mm, 28mm and 35mm focal length (Remember you require
+If you have for example a 16-35mm lens with aperture f/2.8 - f/22, you need to take pictures at 16mm, 20mm, 24mm, 28mm and 35mm focal length (Remember you
-the min and max zoom values).
-For each for those focal lengths you need to take five pictures at f/22, f/16, f/11, f/8 and f/2.8.
+require the min and max zoom values).
+For each for those focal lengths you need to take five pictures at f/2.8, f/4, f/5.6, f/8 and f/22.
 This makes 25 pictures in total.

 For a 50mm prime lens with f/1.8 - f/32 you need to take 5 pictures at f/32,
 f/22, f/16, f/11 and f/1.8.